wikimatze/hammer.vim/README.md

 ## TODO

-- register the plugin on http://www.vim.org/index.php
+- √ register the plugin on http://www.vim.org/index.php (see [http://www.vim.org/scripts/script.php?script_id=3962](http://www.vim.org/scripts/script.php?script_id=3962))
 - add a chapter of "Self-Promotion" chapter on the README
 - create the hammer.txt documentation in Vim, so that Users can use the :help command